A Simple Tip For Talking About Conflict In The Family Business

 This conversation has to happen.
-You know this, and the other people involved know this as well.
+You know this, and the other people involved in the dispute know this as well.
 So you need to take the pressure off of you and the other person without ignoring the issue entirely—and this one easy trick is the perfect way to do just that.

 One Simple Way To Make The Conversation A Little Easier

 If you have had difficult conversations in the past, they may have looked like this: You invite the other parties into your office or a sitting room.
 Then, you take the seat across from them and try to bring up the topic as tactfully as possible.
 But there's already a flaw in this strategy, one you might not have ever considered: your seating arrangement.

 Instead of sitting across from one another, try this instead.
 Don’t sit a conference table or at a desk.
 Instead, place the chairs at an angle or sit side by side.

 What's the reason for the different seating arrangement?
 Joseph Shrand in Outsmarting Anger shared research where humans can determine the meaning of a face in less than 40 milliseconds.
 It can take 250-500 milliseconds for us to register awareness.